The Latest: Israel military presses on with its new ground offensive on Gaza City

 In central Gaza, the Al-Awda Hospital said an Israeli strike hit a house in the urban Nuseirat refugee camp, killing three, including a pregnant woman.
 Two parents and their child were also killed when a strike hit their tent in the Muwasi area west of the city of Khan Younis, said officials from the Nasser Hospital, where the bodies were brought.

-The Israeli military did not immediately respond to requests for comment on the strikes.
+The Israeli military didn't immediately respond to requests for comment on the strikes.

-A coalition of leading aid groups urged the international community Wednesday to take stronger measures to stop Israel's offensive on Gaza City after a commission of UN experts found Israel was committing genocide in Gaza.
+A coalition of leading aid groups urged the international community Wednesday to take stronger measures to stop Israel's offensive on Gaza City after a commission of U.N. experts said that Israel was committing genocide in Gaza.

 A statement from the aid groups said countries “must use every available political, economic, and legal tool at their disposal to intervene” and that this moment "demands decisive action.”